podia/counter/README.md

 ## Recalculating a counter

-Counters have a habit of drifting over time, particularly if ActiveRecords hooks are run (e.g. with a pure SQL data migration) so you need a method of re-counting the metric.
+Counters have a habit of drifting over time, particularly if ActiveRecords hooks aren't run (e.g. with a pure SQL data migration) so you need a method of re-counting the metric.
 Counters make this easy because they are objects in their own right.

 You could refresh a store's revenue stats with: